madeofpendletonwool/PinePods/README.md

 ## Platform Availability

 The Intention is for this app to become available on Windows, Linux, Mac, Android, and IOS.
-The server will be run from docker and connect to the clients on these platforms
+Windows, Linux, Mac, and web are all currently available and working.
+For a temporary solution for phones you can access the web version from them.
+The server is run from docker and connects to the clients on all platforms.

 ## ToDo (Listed in order they will be implemented)

 - [ ] Rework local images to run through the image proxy for web